 r (reserved) field

 The r field is reserved in the version 0 of the protocol.
 The field must be set to 0b00 when sending and ignored on reception.

+Discussion: need to mark the start of the “frame” e.g. where the CPRI hyperframe starts.
+And how to handle K-characters for example.

 flow_id (flow identifier) field

 The flow_id contains the RoE packet flow identifier number.
 The flow identifier represented as unsigned integer between 0x0 and 0x7f.

+Note: forward look into M-MIMO that does ~100 antennas

+Justify the size and document ways to “extend” flow_ids when they are used up (e.g. add a new MAC address).

 The field is used for multiplexing purposes between two RoE endpoints.
 The flow identifier allows decoupling RoE flow multiplexing from underlying network provided multiplying mechanisms.